Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

                                        size_t *shared_secret_key_buffer_length);
 ```

-Note that unlike most other key creation entry points, in `"acme_key_agreement_to_key"`, the parameters for the shared secret are not placed near the beginning, but rather grouped with the other parameters at the end, to avoid confusion with the keys passed as inputs.
+Note that unlike most other key creation entry points, in `"acme_key_agreement_to_key"`, the attributes for the shared secret are not placed near the beginning, but rather grouped with the other parameters related to the shared secret at the end of the parameter list.
+This is to avoid potential confusion with the attributes of the private key that is passed as an input.

 ### Driver entry points for key management